parsakhaz/video-captioning/README.md

 > **💡 NOTE:** This project offers two options for the LLaMA model:
 > 1. Local Ollama LLaMA (Recommended)
 > 2. HuggingFace LLaMA (Requires approval)
+>
+> **⚠️ AUTHENTICATION:** When using HuggingFace authentication, make sure to use a token with "WRITE" permission, not "FINEGRAINED" permission.
+If you encounter authorization issues despite having model access, generate a new token with "WRITE" permission.

 ## Table of Contents